OctopusDeploy/docs/docs/guides/coordinating-multiple-projects/project-coordination-code-samples.md

 ---
 title: Project Coordination Code Samples
-descriptin: Project Coordination guide Code Samples that show how to perform various tasks covered in the guide.
+description: Project Coordination guide Code Samples that show how to perform various tasks covered in the guide.
 ---

 These samples show how to perform various tasks related to project coordination.